-Regular exercise provides many health benefits, including lower blood pressure, increased energy, reduced risk of heart disease and some cancers and weight management.
+Regular exercise provides many health benefits, including lower blood pressure, increased energy, reduced risk of heart disease and some cancers, and weight management.
 Sometimes, however, individuals may develop painful headaches the day after strenuous exercise.

 Headaches that occur the day after exercise are known as exertion headaches.
 Exercises including swimming, tennis, rowing, weight lifting and high-elevation hiking have been associated with causing headaches.

-Secondary exercise headaches have the same symptoms as primary headaches, but are coupled with double vision, vomiting, loss of consciousness and neck rigidity, and can last several days longer than primary headaches.
+Secondary exercise headaches have the same symptoms as primary headaches, but are coupled with double vision, vomiting, loss of consciousness and neck rigidity and can last several days longer than primary headaches.

 High altitude and exertion are also factors in causing exercise headaches because they can create an oxygen deficit in the blood and muscle tissues, which disrupts the pH balance of the blood, such as an excess of lactic acid.

-Hydration is key to avoiding exercise-induced headaches.
+Hydration is key to avoiding primary exercise-induced headaches.
 Drink water while you exercise and especially after you exercise.
 Replenish your electrolyte stores after exercise by consuming sport drinks.
-Eat a meal of complex carbohydrates 3 to 4 hours before working out to give you adequate energy for your work.
+Eat a meal of complex carbohydrates three to four hours before working out to give you adequate energy for your work.

-If your headaches worsen over time or cause you to feel dizzy, sick to your stomach or inhibit you from performing daily tasks, it is important that you discuss this with your doctor.
+If your headaches last all day after working out or worsen over time or cause you to feel dizzy or sick to your stomach or inhibit you from performing daily tasks, it is important that you discuss this with your doctor.

 You may be dealing with secondary headaches that can be caused by underlying medical problems, notes the American Migraine Foundation.
 Such conditions may reflect a more serious problem, and you should seek immediate medical care in the event that you have a headache of this nature.